 No language learning program is perfect and this one has a few downsides.
-Here’s what we didn’t love:
+Here’s what we didn’t like as much:

 Con #1: Advanced Learning is Lacking

 Though FilipinoPod101is an excellent tool for beginning to intermediate speakers, advanced speakers wanting to take their fluency to the next level may not find the content very challenging.
-If you were once fluent in Filipino and are looking for a refresher course, you may find some decent review topics but lacking new in the way of learning.
+If you were once fluent in Filipino and are looking for a refresher course, you may find some decent review topics but lacking in terms of advanced learning content.

 Con #2: Higher Price